joshHug/LeidenITP/labs/lab11.md

 Try to recreate the plot below.
 In this plot, you will visualize 2D random noise using a scatter plot.
 In the code the `x,y` values are already given.
 However, it is good to know that `np.random.random()` will become deprecated code and new code should use `rng = np.random.default_rng(seed=42)` followed by `rng.random()`.

+For this plot, you only need to make sure that you set the limits for the x and y axis correctly.
 Now, open `random_noise.py` and follow the instructions.

 ![image](/LeidenITP/assets/images/lab11/scatter_plot.png)